TelerikAcademy/Angular/Topics/07. Data-Binding/README.md

 <!-- attr: { hasScriptWrapper:true } -->
 # Data Binding Types

-- There are a four ways to bind data in Angular 2:
+- There are a four ways to bind data in Angular:
   - **interpolation** - `{{name}}`
   - **property binding** - `[innerHTML]`
   - **two-way binding** - `[(name)]`